 Garden waste recycling

 However, this does not mean that a gardener can dispose of green garden waste for free.
 Many local recycling facilities are for domestic use only and do not accept commercial waste even if it is a result of gardening work at a domestic property.
-Your gardener will need to visit a privately owned recycling centre who will charge (£75 or more for a medium sized van) based on weight or van size.
-These sites will have a minimum charge (£), so your gardener will need to store green waste (£) until there is sufficient to justify a visit to a commercial recycling centre - these are often few and far between and will take time to get to (£ allow 3 hours for a round trip).
+Your gardener will need to visit a privately owned or specialist recycling centre who will charge based on weight or van size (£75 or more for a medium sized van).
+These sites will have a minimum charge (£), so your gardener will need to store green waste (£) until there is sufficient to justify a visit to a commercial recycling centre - these are often few and far between and will take time to get to (£) - allow 3 hours for a round trip.

 You can check if a trader has a waste carriers license on this government website: https://environment.data.gov.uk/public-register/view/index

 Waste disposal fees can be expensive.
 Try to home compost and recycle when you can.